 Here’s our Halloween trail of where to take the kids in Abruzzo for the 31st of October, but also the pick of the better-known events for adults who’d like to experience Abruzzo’s traditional events that don’t centre around the family on the night of ‘Ogniassanti’ (All Souls’ Day).

 Halloween in its modern sense is a spooky fun import to Abruzzo, it has grown in popularity with each year over the last decade.
-Costumes are in the shops to titillate kids to dress up in and smooth American style Jack O’Lantern pumpkins that are easier for carving are now sold in the supermarkets.
-Halloween is seen as a commercial addition to the calendar rather than a replacement of Abruzzo’s own meaningful celebrations that you can read about here.
+Costumes are in the shops to titillate kids to dress up in and smooth American-style Jack O’Lantern pumpkins that are easier to carve are now sold in the supermarkets.
+Halloween is seen as a commercial addition to the calendar rather than a replacement for Abruzzo’s own meaningful celebrations which you can read about here.

-La Notte Delle Lumère n.5, in Santo Stefano di Sessanio, is an evening event that weaves you through the medieval streets, accompanied by donkeys, music, and tales that step back in time to hear and experience how the traditional ‘New Year’, the Capetièmpe was celebrated by the farming community in its celebrations between 31st October and San Martino day.
-Hosts Gira e Regira (read our review of donkey hiking with them).
+La Notte Delle Lumère n.6, in Santo Stefano di Sessanio, is an evening event starting at 17.00 that weaves you through the medieval streets, accompanied by donkeys, music, and tales that step back in time to hear and experience how the traditional ‘New Year’, the Capetièmpe was celebrated by the farming community in its celebrations between 31st October and San Martino day.
+Hosts Gira e Rigira (read our review of donkey hiking with them).
 Italian and English are spoken.
+Pre-booking essential.

-The castle guides will recount the legend of the bloodthirsty Baron de Corvis!
-At 9pm, 9.30pm and 10pm, enjoy the fire-eater’s show in this unique setting.
+The castle guides will recount the legend of the bloodthirsty Baron de Corvis.
+Enjoy the fire-eater’s show in this unique setting.